JohnMunsch/guten-parser/README.md

 # Gutenparser
-*Project written to parse Project Gutenberg books for injesting in to elasticsearch and other text analysis tools*
+*Project written to parse Project Gutenberg books to json for injesting in to elasticsearch and other text analysis tools*

 ## This is not production code